motain/creators-network-docs/source/api.rst

 Publishing videos
 ------------------

-| Once you are set up and have an authentication token, you can publish a video to OneFootball.
+| Once you are set up and have an authentication token, you can publish videos to OneFootball.

 Publishing a video